 The financial statements of Dŵr Cymru (Financing) UK plc statements have been prepared and approved by the Directors in accordance with international accounting standards in accordance with UK-adopted international accounting standard ("UK-adopted IFRS").
+Additionally, as a UK-incorporated companies with securities that are traded elsewhere in the EU, we also confirm that these accounts have been prepared in accordance with EU-IFRS.

 The financial statements have been prepared under the historical cost convention, as modified by the revaluation of other financial assets and liabilities (including derivative financial instruments) at fair value through profit or loss.
 The presentational currency of these accounts is GBP and all balances are shown rounded in £000.

 The preparation of financial statements to conform with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
-The areas including a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed on page 20.
+The areas including a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed on page 19.

-Accounting policies for the year ended 31 March 2022
+Accounting policies for the year ended 31 March 2023